- ICH GCP

 8 hours

-Sodium concentration in urine
+Sodium Concentration in Urine

 Time Frame: 8 hours

-Sodium concentration (mmol) in urine collected 8 hours after start of SQIN-Furosemide infusion
+Spot sodium concentration (mmol) in urine collected 8 hours after start of SQIN-Furosemide infusion

 8 hours

-Patient acceptability
+Patient Acceptability

-Time Frame: After 5 hour infusion
+Time Frame: 5 hours post infusion start

 Patient acceptability using System Usability Scale - from 0 to 100 with a lower number correlating to poor usability and a higher number correlating to better usability by patients.